 Although properties are included in accordance with the investment policy, these are not included in the property risk, as investments are made exclusively in funds which are shown in equity risk.
-The property risk recognised for the first time is based on the new IFRS 16 standard on "Lease Arrangements".
+The property risk recognised is based on the IFRS 16 standard on "Lease Arrangements".

-The concentration risk increased in particular due to the fact that more liquidity was distributed among the same number of banks.
+The concentration risk decreased due to the fact that the same liquidity was better distributed among the same number of banks.